 Common Ground Project

-The Common Ground Project (CGP) is the Association’s newest initiative, a result of FMC’s June 2010 Bipartisan Conference at the National Archives.
+The Common Ground Project (CGP) is an Association’s initiative, as a result of FMC’s June 2010 Bipartisan Conference at the National Archives.

 Following the conference, and in light of the increasingly poisonous tenor of the 2010 Congressional races, former Members David Skaggs (D-CO) and John Porter (R-IL) created Former Members of Congress for Common Ground.
 The initiative resulted in a letter circulated to all 2,500 candidates for Congress.
 The document called for more civility in our political dialogue and was signed by almost 140 former Members of Congress from both parties.
 The project drew media attention from CNN, Fox News, Fox Business News, MSNBC, C-SPAN, CBS Radio, NPR, the Wall Street Journal, the New York Times, the Chicago Tribune, and numerous newspapers and blogs throughout the country.
 The positive responses from Americans resulted in a similar “Citizens’ Petition,” which gives voters the opportunity to sign their names to the letter.
 To view the document, please click here; and here to view the subsequent Citizens’ Petition.